-Kenny ties the string to the bundle of letters again before returning it to the box.
+Kenny tied the string to the bundle of letters again before returning it to the box.
 “Whatever.
 And don’t tell me the whole box is full of letters.”

 “Not really.”
-Jacky takes out a cup from somewhere.
+Jacky took out a cup from somewhere.
 “This one, I got that one time for Qiao but didn’t give it to her.”